SioKCronin/website/content/about.md

 +++
-Siobhán is an engineer and artist with a passion for data infrastructure, collective intelligence, and intellectual beauty.
+Siobhán is an engineer and artist with a passion for data infrastructure, machine learning, and collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and dancing at the Merce Cunningham Studio, and now helps computers